CVs & Career

 Adjunct Professor, Universiti Teknologi Malaysia (2015 to Present)

-Member, Finance and Investment Advisory Committee, Oxford Centre of Islamic Studies
+Member, Investment Advisory Committee, Oxford Centre of Islamic Studies ( 2019 to Present)

 Member, Board of Trustees, Wawasan Education Foundation, Penang (2021- Present)

-Member, Bumiputera Prosperity Council, Malaysia, Putrajaya (January 2021 – Present)
+Member, Majlis Kemakmuran Bumiputera (Bumiputera Prosperity Council), Malaysia (January 2021 – December 2022)

 Member, Board of Trustees, MERCY Malaysia, Kuala Lumpur, Malaysia (March 2021 – Present)